 Looking to save money?
-Read through the introduction and experience to learn the basic principles of saving money, then answer the questions under the experience heading to deepen your understanding.
+Read through the introduction and experience to learn the basic principles of saving money.
 Click on the buttons above to create your own financial plan.
-These will help you create an effective savings plan.
-If you want to learn more, attend one of our upcoming workshops listed in the calendar to the right.
+To learn more, try attending one of our upcoming workshops listed in the calendar to the right.

 Saving money is the simple act of setting aside a portion of your income each time you receive it.
 When it comes to saving money in college, it may seem like an impossible task.
 Many people tend to pay for living expenses before tithing and savings.
 Even though rent, food, and other bills are important, paying for them first often overwhelms your ability to save for the future and build financial security.
 The better approach is to pay tithing first, then yourself (savings), then living expenses.
 Use the Single or Married Student Financial Plan (blue buttons) to help you find ways to save extra money.

 Your savings should be focused on three main areas: